Mellin transform

-The notation implies this is a line integral taken over a vertical line in the complex plane, whose real part c need only satisfy a mild lower bound.
+This is a line integral over a vertical line in the complex plane, whose real part $c$ need only satisfy a mild lower bound.
 Conditions under which this inversion is valid are given in the Mellin inversion theorem.

-The transform is named after the Finnish mathematician Hjalmar Mellin, who introduced it in a paper published 1897 in Acta Societatis Scientiarum Fennicae.
+The transform was introduced in 1859 by Bernhard Riemann.
+The transform is named after the Finnish mathematician Hjalmar Mellin, who developed the first rigorous treatment of the transform in 1897.